 Vegans should be aware that they need more iron than non-vegans because animal products are rich in this nutrient.
 If you’re vegan or want to take it as your new year financial resolution to cut on costs, it is important to take iron supplements to avoid deficiencies.
 Iron plays an important role in maintaining energy levels, mood, and cognitive function.

 You can find iron in dark leafy greens like spinach or kale.
-You can also get it from plant sources such as beans, legumes, nuts, seeds, and grains (oats).
+You can also get it from plant sources such as beans, legumes, nuts, healthy seeds, and grains (oats).
 If you don’t eat these foods regularly, then your doctor may recommend a supplement.

 An iron deficiency can lead to symptoms such as weakness, dizziness, fatigue, and shortness of breath.
 Vegans need to take the necessary steps to avoid these problems, so ensure you’re getting enough iron!